GazzaJ/CI-MS3-W3Recipes/README.md

 ![Sign-up Page](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/register.jpg)

  2. Session Cookie
- Once a user signs up or log's in a unique session cookie is generated for the duration of their session.
+ Once a user signs up or logs-in a unique session cookie is generated for the duration of their session.
 Recipe uploads are saved in the database against the session cookie username.